How to Tile an Accent Wall Like a Pro - MARSHALLTOWN®

 Calculate the number of tiles by multiplying the wall's width by its height to get square footage.
 Always buy 10 percent extra for waste or errors.

-measuring the height of the wall
+Measuring the height of the wall to calculate total square footage needed for tiling

 Step 2: First Row Cuts